Posted on

 • Seek support from educators and scientists to deepen your student’s understanding.

-Your student can enjoy high school science, and you can relax, and rest assured you’ve given them the very best homeschool science experience.
+Your student can genuinely enjoy high school science, and you can rest assured you’ve given them an excellent foundation.

 High School Science at Home

-With all the resources available to you, high school science at home is not only possible, but also recommended!
+With all the resources available to you, high school science at home is not only possible, but also a smart choice!
 You homeschooled through the lower grades, and you know your student better than anyone.

 You don’t have to love or even be good at science to offer your student the very best high school science education that will take them right into college or the trade of their dreams.
 Plus, a solid science base can help your homeschool student be at the top of the list for STEM scholarships at their preferred college or university.